 The monument is comprised of a column on a large pedestal.
 The column stands 40 meters and is topped with a 24-foot tall bronze statue of Columbus.

-If you’re lucky, you’ll have made it to the monument in time to catch a ride to the top.
+If you’re lucky, you’ll have made it to The Columbus Monument in time to catch a ride to the top.
 A small crane elevator is used to lift tourists to the upper part of the statue where you can look out at the nearby port and the rest of Barcelona.

 PRO TIP: Want to end your night with a little excitement?
 Dazzle your tastebuds and all your senses on the Barcelona Tapas Evening Tour and Flamenco Show!
 The excursion includes a 4-hour walking through through Las Ramblas, tapas tasting, and a flamenco theatre show.